testomatio/reporter/docs/artifacts.md

 * Cypress
 * webdriverio

-If a screenshot, video, or trace was saved and attached to test, Testomat.io reporter will automatically upload this as artifacts.
+If a screenshot, a video, or a trace was saved and attached to test, Testomat.io reporter will automatically upload any of these as artifacts.

 Usually, artifacts are stored automatically for failed test cases.
 To send arbitrary files as artifacts use `addArtifact` function from `@testomatio/reporter` package.